Ivy City–Franklin Square Line

-The Ivy City–Franklin Square Line, designated Route D4, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ivy City and Franklin Square.
-The line operates every 17-20 minutes during the weekday peak-hours, and 30-35 minutes at all other times.
-Route D4 trips are roughly 32 minutes.
+The Ivy City–Franklin Square Line, designated Route D4, was a daily bus route operated by the Washington Metropolitan Area Transit Authority between Ivy City and Franklin Square.
+The line operated every 17–20 minutes during the weekday peak-hours, and 30–35 minutes at all other times.
+Route D4 trips were roughly 32 minutes.

 Background

-Route D4 operates daily between Ivy City and Franklin Square via K Street connecting riders from Ivy City and NoMa to Downtown.
+Route D4 operated daily between Ivy City and Franklin Square via K Street connecting riders from Ivy City and NoMa to Downtown.

-Route D4 currently operates out of Bladensburg division.
+Route D4 operated out of Bladensburg division.

 History

 Route D4 began operation under the Washington Railway & Electric Company operating under streetcar lines operating between Ivy City and Downtown DC.
 The line was converted to bus in the 1920s and later acquired by the Capital Traction Company in 1933.
 DC Transit would acquire CTC in 1956 and later run by WMATA in 1973.

 The D4 would mainly operate along K Street and MacArthur Boulevard between Sibley Memorial Hospital and Ivy City connecting Downtown.
 The line was named the Glover Park-Trinidad Line.

 In the mid 1990s, route D4 was shortened to Washington Union Station with service to Sibley Memorial Hospital replaced by route D3, and D6.
 The line was also renamed to the Ivy City-Union Station Line.
 These changes were in order to simplify the line after a series of proposals.

 On December 27, 2009, route D4 was rerouted to serve Franklin Square/McPherson Square station instead of Washington Union Station terminating along 13th and I streets NW.
 Service to Union Station was replaced by route D6.
 Buses will operate along I Street to 14th street, then continue via 14th, K and 10th streets, New York and Massachusetts Avenues, 6th Street and K Street to North Capitol Street where it will resume its regular route.

 Originally, WMATA proposed to extend the D4 into Georgetown to serve Sibley Memorial Hospital instead of ending at Franklin Square.